wilkster/SnipShape/Readme.md

 - When you hover over a shape a focus rectangle/line will appear over it allowing you to move or resize it (cursor will change to a resize).
-If you see a focus circle (lines) or rectangle (other shapes), you can click those points to resize the shape.
-All shapes/text can be resized.
+If you see small focus circle (lines) or rectangle (other shapes), you can click those points to resize the shape.
+All shapes/text can be resized in this manner.
-- When the cursor changes to a hand you can click then move the shape around the snip.
+- While hovering over a focus rectangle/line when the cursor changes to a hand you can click, then move/drag the shape around the snip.
-- When the focus rectangle is active over a shape and you click on the shape, you may use the right mouse button to bring up a shape dependent menu or use shortcut keys to perform operations on the shape as described below
+- When the focus rectangle is active over a shape, and you click on the shape, you may use the right mouse button to bring up a shape dependent menu or use shortcut keys to perform operations on the shape as described below

-Focus Rectangle
+Focus Rectangle Example

 ![image](https://github.com/user-attachments/assets/de6827c9-e247-4a72-95a4-7650a996e9d9)